How can I benefit from registering my details?

 Who has access to Equalities data and how is it used?

 Only Human Resources will have access to this data.
 It is held confidentially and kept separate from your other application details.
-The information is not seen or accessible by the Selection Committee and does not form part of the selection process in any way.
+The information is not seen, nor is it accessible, by the Selection Committee and does not form part of the selection process in any way.

 The monitoring of data and any reports on the data are used when designing our policies or procedures in line with Equality legislation for the benefit of our staff and students, and also for those applying to work and/or study at the University.